Configuration/Tuning (Differential Rover)

 :::

 For the closed loop yaw control an integrator gain is useful because this setpoint is often constant for a while and an integrator eliminates steady state errors that can cause the rover to never reach the setpoint.
-In Auto Modes there will be a further elaboration on why an integrator is necessary for the yaw controller.
+Since the yaw and yaw rate controllers are cascaded, there only needs to be one integrator which is in the yaw rate controller.
+If you observe a steady state error in the yaw setpoint increase the RO_YAW_RATE_I parameter.

 The rover is now ready to drive in Stabilized mode.